Peter Fahrenholtz

-From 2001-2004, Fahrenholtz was the deputy head of the Crisis Response Centre in the German Foreign office, which was followed by a posting as acting Consul General in Mumbai, India until 2006.
-After serving as deputy head of mission at the German embassy in Addis Ababa, Ethiopia until 2009, Fahrenholtz was named head of division in the Foreign Office for West and Central Africa.
+From 2001 to 2004, Fahrenholtz was the deputy head of the Crisis Response Centre in the German Foreign office, which was followed by a posting as acting Consul General in Mumbai, India, until 2006.
+After serving as deputy head of mission at the German embassy in Addis Ababa, Ethiopia, until 2009, Fahrenholtz was named head of division in the Foreign Office for West and Central Africa.

 From 14 September 2012 until August 2016, Fahrenholtz was the German Ambassador in Rwanda.
 From September 2016 until July 2018 he was posted as Consul General in Toronto, Canada.
 Since August 2018 Fahrenholtz is the German ambassador to Bangladesh.

 In 2001, Fahrenholtz was awarded the order of merit by the German president.
 He has been married since 1986 to Kirsten Fahrenholtz, and has five children.